getsolus/help-center-docs/configuration/configuring-root-certificates/en.md

 Solus utilizes Network Security Service(NSS) for managing digital certificates.
 Each system user account will have a user NSS database located at `$HOME/.pki/nssdb`.

 The `certutil` utility is installed by default and can be verified with `which certutil`.
-We will be operating on the logged in users' NSSDB, without need for Root permissions.
+We will be operating on the logged-in user's NSSDB, without need for Root permissions.
 A summary of options can be shown with `--syntax`, and `-H` will show a complete list of option descriptions.

 ### List Database Entities